 When it was time to look for jobs, Raisoni worked closely with the business school’s career center to identify potential opportunities.
 “Everyone there was so helpful,” she says.
 “They worked with me on my cover letter and resume and really prepared me for job interviews.”

 Raisoni quickly landed a yearlong internship with The Mathworks Inc, a developer of mathematical computing software headquartered in the Greater Boston area.
 “Working at The Mathworks in my first year out of business school was my dream come true,” she says.
 “It was the perfect combination: a U.S. company where I could use my skills in technology and marketing.”
+Raisoni currently works at Google as a product specialist.

-For now Raisoni plans to stay in the U.S. She has a lot of family and friends here and she is getting married later this year.
 She stays in close contact with the business school—regularly attending networking events and helping current students to find internships and jobs.
 “Brandeis IBS provided an amazing experience for me and I am more than willing to contribute and help the next generation in any way I can,” she says.

 View more MBA alumni profiles.